DeChambeau misses cut at US Open, then looks for answers in the rain

-OAKMONT, Pa. — (AP) — Bryson DeChambeau was the only player beating balls in the rain on the driving range as sundown approached Friday at Oakmont.
+OAKMONT, Pa. — Bryson DeChambeau was the only player beating balls in the rain on the driving range as sundown approached Friday at Oakmont.

 Those were the last shots he’ll hit at this year’s U.S. Open.